Please help people inside Syria.

 Over half of the Syrian population of 22 million people have been forcibly displaced from their homes, with many of these people displaced more than once.

+More people are having to flee the conflict each day.
 Due to the ongoing civil war, most agencies are unable to reach these people, and instead are assisting refugees outside Syria.

 The IOCC is one of the very few relief agencies working inside Syria to help some of the millions of people suffering within their own war-torn country.
 This work is dangerous and difficult, yet they continue each day to provide relief.